canonical/object-storage-integrators/s3/README.md

 > [!WARNING]
 > In-place refresh is not supported for `s3-integrator` from track `1/` to track `2/`,
-> because the charms in two channels use different Ubuntu bases.
+> because the charms in these two tracks use different Ubuntu bases.
 >

 ## Instructions for Usage